 Sec.
-8-52. - Scope.
+38-35. - Scope.

-Unless otherwise expressly stated, the following words and terms shall, for the purposes of this Chapter, have the meanings shown in this section.
+Unless otherwise expressly stated, the following words and terms shall, for the purposes of this chapter, have the meanings shown in this section.

 Sec.
-8-53. - Terms defined in the Florida Building Code.
+38-36. - Terms defined elsewhere.

-Where terms are not defined in this Chapter and are defined in the Florida Building Code, such terms shall have the meanings ascribed to them in that Code.
+Where terms are not defined in this chapter and are defined in the Florida Building Code, such terms shall have the meanings ascribed to them in that code.
+If such terms are not defined in the Florida Building Code, such terms shall have the meanings ascribed to them in the Municipal Code.

 Sec.
-8-54. - Terms not defined.
+38-37. - Terms not defined.

-Where terms are not defined in this Chapter or the Florida Building Code, such terms shall have ordinarily accepted meanings such as the context implies.
+Where terms are not defined in this chapter, the Florida Building Code, or the Municipal Code, such terms shall have ordinarily accepted meanings such as the context implies.